Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions: Introduction

 The problem with group-developed $GW(N,w;n)$, is that the weight $w$ must be a perfect square, at least for $n=2$ (see \cite[p.
 206]{Arasu13}).
 An important modification of group-development which liberates us from this constraint, is the notion of \emph{Cocyclic-Development}.
 This is done by modifying a group-developed matrix, by the entries of a $\mu_n$-valued 2-cocycle on the underlying group \cite{HoDel93}.
 This construction has originated from multidimensional combinatorial designs.
 Later it was shown that some Hadamard matrices can be constructed in this way \cite{coc11} and this was extended further to weighing matrices \cite{deLauney:2000}.
-Much work has been put in last 30 years on Cocyclic matrices, such as \cite{BarreraAcevedo2019,lvarez2019,Horadam1993,deLauney2000,Egan2017,Flannery1997}, to give a partial list.
+Much work has been put in the last 30 years on Cocyclic matrices, such as \cite{BarreraAcevedo2019,lvarez2019,Horadam1993,deLauney2000,Egan2017,Flannery1997}, to give a partial list.
 For a comprehensive account of cocyclic constructions and their origins, see \cite{DelFla11}.\\

 Given a generalized weighing matrix $A$, there are few operations on $A$ that change the matrix, while keeping the resulting matrix orthogonal.
 We may permute the rows, multiply a row by an element of $\mu_n$ (a sign), and similarly for columns.
 All these operations and combinations thereof are called \emph{Hadamard operations}, and together form a group.
-The subgroup of all Hadamard operations that keep $A$ unchanged, is the \emph{Automorphism} group of $A$ (see section 2 for strict definitions).\\
+The subgroup of all Hadamard operations that keep $A$ unchanged, is the \emph{Automorphism} group of $A$ (look at Definition \ref{def:aut} below for strict definitions).\\

 There is a close connection between cocyclic matrices and automorphism groups.
-The group $G$ is naturally an automorphism subgroup of any $G$ group-developed matrix \cite[Theorem 2]{coc11}, and the same is true for $G$-cocyclic matrices \cite[Theorem 3]{coc11}.
-Many times though, the automorphism group of such matrices is larger.\\
+The group $G$ is naturally an automorphism subgroup of any $G$ group-developed matrix \cite[Theorem 2]{coc11}, and a specific central cover $\widetilde{G}$ of $G$ is a subgroup of the automorphism group of a $G$-cocyclic matrix \cite[Theorem 3]{coc11}.
+Many times though, the automorphism groups of such matrices are larger.\\

 In this work, we study the problem of lifting automorphism (sub)groups from $\{0,1\}$-matrices to $\mu_n^+$-matrices.
 Namely, given a $\{0,1\}$ rectangular matrix $Z$, together with an automorphism subgroup $G$ (which consists only of permutations on the rows and columns), we wish to study $\mu_n^+$-matrices $A$, satisfying $|A|=Z$ (the absolute value is taken componentwise), such that action of $G$ on $Z$ lifts to a monomial action of $G$ on $A$.
 Cocyclic-developments are the solutions to this automorphism lifting problem (ALP in short), if we begin with a $G$-developed matrix $Z$.\\